NodeScriptLang/guides/src/concepts/modules.md

 # Modules

 If your graph contains an output node, you can expose it as a _module_.
-Generally, a module will also contain some input(s) as well, but this isn't always the case.
-Graphs do not by default make themselves available as a module, it needs to be explicitly published as one.
+Generally, a module will contain some input(s) as well, but this isn't always the case.
+Graphs do not by default make themselves available as a module, they need to be explicitly published as one.

 Publishing a graph as a module means that this graph can be consumed in _another_ graph.
 When publishing a module you can choose between exposing it: